reustleco/coding-challenges/backend-django/README.md

 Using Django, create an app that:

+- Allows users creation
-- Allows users registration and authentication
+- Allows users authentication
 - An authenticated user can:
   - See a list of available crypto coins
   - From that list, the user can select 1 or more coins to "watch"
   - For each watched coin, the coin value against 'USD' is stored in DB every `n` minutes, where `n` is user configurable
 - Write 2 unit and 2 integration tests

+## Tips
+You don't need to configure a frontend, you can use the Django admin site.

 ## Guidelines

 Create a new repo under your account and use git to log your work.
 When you are finished, please share the repo with us.
 If there's something we should clarify or help with, please don't hesitate to ask.
 Please use inline comments wherever you see fit to explain why you made certain coding decisions.